VedantF/LearnAmaskan/README.md

 On a side note, if anyone out of genuine curiosity or interest decides to create a tuned Whisper model for all A'mas'kan words, please create a pull request asking that model to be added to MASTER, so anyone can use it

+To learn about our English to A'mas'kan translator, click on the EnglishToA'mas'kan.md file!

 Thank you and have fun conlanging!